 The Contractor shall prepare each pile to be tested by attaching instrumentation to the piles except that for testing on initial driving of steel shell piles, the Contractor shall attach the instrumentation after the pile has been placed in the leads.
-Prestressed concrete test piles shall use an externally mounted instrument system and signal matching analysis unless approved by the Engineer.
-The Contractor shall perform wave matching of the PDA data using the Case Pile Wave Analysis Program (CAPWAP).
+In addition, the Contractor shall perform wave matching of the PDA data using the Case Pile Wave Analysis Program (CAPWAP).
 This work shall be performed by an engineer experienced in dynamic testing and CAPWAP analysis.
 The program shall be run on all piles dynamically tested, or as directed by the Engineer.